rewanthtammana/IstioA-A/README.md

   sh deployment/k8s/egress-traffic-control-plane-only-mesh.sh
 ```

 After default sidecar resource is created, Transfer APIs can not access Accounts and Customers API.
+We need to fix it because for transfer flow Transfer API should query customers and accounts resources.

 ```sh
   kubectl exec svc/transfers-apis-common -c apis-common sh -n banking